LuisAwtani/Big_2_bot/README.md

 ## Conventions in the code:
    - S refers to the strength value of the card (0 is strongest, 51 is weakest)
-   - Tricks are represented as tuples, where the first element is the strongest card
+   - Tricks are represented as tuples, where the first (0th) element is the strongest card

 ## Overview

-Welcome to the README for **[Your Bot's Name]**, a participant in the Battle of the Bots competition.
+Welcome to the README for Mystic, a participant in the Battle of the Bots competition.
 This bot has been designed to compete in the algorithm-based challenges of the hackathon.
 Below you'll find information on how to set up, use, and understand the functionality of this bot.

 ## Features